-Question Answer Marks EITHER 7(a) Compare the writing and effects of two poems which present war.
+Question Answer Marks EITHER EITHER 7(a) Discuss ways in which two poems present women's attitudes to men.
 25 Mark according to the levels of response marking criteria.
-OR 7(b) Comment closely on the following poem, analysing ways in which Yeats presents the speaker's feelings.
+OR 7(b) Comment closely on the following poem, analysing ways in which Owen presents the effects of nature.
 25 Mark according to the levels of response marking criteria.